DecentralCommons/fobtap/README.md

 - (Optionally) The type of pin reaction you want to trigger.*
 - Your dctrl-ao hackername/password

 The pi will create a resource in dctrl-ao.
-It will track and display who has tapped on the admin.
+It will display who has tapped recently and keep a record.
 The two default pin reactions were designed for controlling a door mag lock and an override of a 1960's vending machine.